 In the end, it’s impossible to fully prevent fraud, but that doesn’t mean you shouldn’t work to avoid it.
 By focusing on detecting it and heading it off before it becomes critical, you can fight fraud and mitigate your company’s risk.

-The fund recovery process can be a lengthy one and requires perseverance.
-Therefore it is vital that our clients are ready for it and trust us every step of the way.
-So if for any reason you are doubtful, you can ask for a full refund within the first 14 business days of the process.*
+Retrieving your losses can be a lengthy process, and it all starts with our investigation.
+Therefore, we must have your trust every step of the way.
+So, if for any reason you are doubtful, you can ask for a full refund within 14 business days.*

-*Read Terms & ConditionsDisclaimer: Payback Ltd offers each new client a free consultation.
+*Read Terms & ConditionsDisclaimer: Payback offers each new client a free consultation.
 Funds Recovery or other services that will be subsequently commissioned will incur fees and/or commissions, based on the service and the complexity of each individual case.
-Payback Ltd doesn’t offer any investments, financial services, or advice.
+Payback doesn’t offer any investments, financial services, or advice.

 For your information: Although the process of recovering your losses from an online scam can be very tedious and long, sometimes longer than a year, it is a process you can undertake yourself, and it does not require any official representation.
 For more information on DIY Recovery, Read This Article.